OpenDSA/OpenDSA/RST/source/Sorting/Quicksort.rst

 .. index:: ! pivot

-Quicksort first selects a value called the :dfn:`pivot`.
+Quicksort first selects a value called the :term:`pivot`.
 (This is conceptually like the root node's value in the BST.)
 Assume that the input array contains :math:`k` records with key values less than the pivot.